Mohitsagar236/interview-ai/README.md

 Privacy: The resume stays local—it's embedded in-memory only and cleared when the application is closed.

 ## Notes
 - Audio pipeline sends 16kHz PCM16 chunks for lowest latency.
-Whisper transcribes the last ~1.5s with VAD.
+Real-time streaming transcription is handled via Deepgram (requires `DEEPGRAM_API_KEY`) or other configured provider.
 - All data is in-memory and cleared on quit.
 Add persistence if desired.
 - For production packaging use: `npm run build`.

 ## Troubleshooting
 - If Tesseract is missing on Windows, install it and ensure it's in PATH or set `pytesseract.pytesseract.tesseract_cmd`.
-- If Whisper is slow, try `WHISPER_MODEL=base.en` or use GPU (`WHISPER_COMPUTE=float16`).
+- If streaming transcription is unreliable, check that `DEEPGRAM_API_KEY` is set, verify network access, and confirm your Deepgram account/plan supports real-time streaming.
 - For Groq models, install `groq` SDK and set `GROQ_API_KEY`.

 ### Windows: Tesseract OCR